syncfusion-content/xamarin.android-docs/xamarin-android/SfTreeMap/Getting-Started.md

 {% endtabs %}

-Below code snippet explains the underlying view model data to render tree map.
+The following code snippet explains the underlying view model data to render TreeMap.

 {% tabs %}